pretix/pretix-docs/docs/tutorial/single-events/getting-started.md

 !!!
 Warning
-    The **short form** is the unique identifier for your company in our website's backend. pretix will also use it in the shop URL.
+    The **short form** is the unique identifier for your company in the pretix backend. pretix will also use it in the shop URL.
     Put careful consideration into the short form.
     Only submit it when you are happy with your choice.